 Donato McDermott has a background in playing music as well as teaching.
 Music is Donato’s life, which led him to be the founder of Evolution Music Conservatory.
-He has been involved in several successful bands (Legs on Sale, Royal Heist, Dondo and the Mothership) and has most recently created his own current curriculum for teaching.
+He has been involved in several successful bands (Legs on Sale, Royal Heist, Dondo and the Mothership).
+Donato is a graduate of Musician's Institute, where he studied a multitude of instruments extensively.
 He has over 15 years experience instructing at professional music schools and loves teaching anyone with a desire to learn.
-He teaches guitar, drums, piano and bass to beginners up to professional levels as well as songwriting, recording, theory, harmony, sight-reading and ear training.
+Donato developed his own teaching curriculum which is implemented here at EMC.
+He teaches guitar, drums, piano, and bass to beginners up to professional levels as well as songwriting, recording, theory, harmony, sight-reading, and ear training.

 (Guitar, Bass, Piano, Drums, Violin, Cello, Ukulele, Production)

 Nick Bergere is a seasoned performer and musician, thanks to his wide skill set on multiple instruments.
 Starting on cello, he soon learned guitar, violin, piano, drums, and bass, where he played all these instruments almost daily during the completion of his music degree at Florida State University.
 Marching in the Rose Bowl, playing bass in sold out stadiums across the country, studying guitar, and playing keys for worship bands since 2008, Nick has gained an appreciation and skillset over many genres, from jazz, to metal, to contemporary, to funk.
 Nick is also an experienced audio engineer, and has engineering credits on dozens of tracks, writing, recording, comping, tuning, mixing, and mastering music of all styles.